-In the early ’70s, my parents bought one killer stereo system.
+In the early ’70s, my parents bought a killer stereo system.
 We had a lot of albums in the house.

 In the early ’80s, while in middle school, I worked every job I could find.
 My goal: buy a turntable and start collecting my own vinyl.
 I joined one of those mail-order record clubs, which started my collection off with 6 records.
 That included Rush, The Police, The Cars, Dire Straits, and The Who.
 I ended up buying a floor display model of one of those all-in-one stereos – a Panasonic – with a turntable, tape deck, and two lousy speakers.
 It was my first negotiation with a salesperson – I told him “$150 max” (that’s all I had, but they wanted $200).
 He had to figure out how to set the price so the sales tax didn’t cause it to go above $150.

-Today, my LP collection is now around 1,000 records.
+Today, my LP collection includes over 1,100 vinyl records.
 During the dark CD years, unable to purchase vinyl during that time (as it was unavailable), I bought around 4,000 CDs.
 To think that my LP collection could be around 5,000 right now makes me sad.
 Thankfully, vinyl has made a strong return, allowing me to keep on the quest of filling the house up with Ikea shelves loaded with LPs (and hoping to avoid any more moves).

 Let’s see how this goes!